Fort Pitt Hornets: Rough-play allegations

 The USAHA teams were known, at this time, for known for their rough play.
 During the Hornets' first round of the 1924–25 playoffs, which was against the Boston Athletic Association, Pittsburgh player, Joe Sills reportedly butt-ended Leo Hughes in the face, requiring the removal of one Hughes' eyes, and nearly the other.
 The Boston AA’s player was a fan favourite and the team's supporters protested the hit.
 Boston then threatened to quit the league because of the "Unnecessary and willful roughing."
 However, Pittsburgh's manager, H.N.
 Forner, contended that injuries that were inflicted to his players, such as the case with the Hornets' Lorne Armstrong, could have been just as serious.
 During the series, Armstrong was cut in the back of the neck by the skate of a Boston player.
 The following night, Armstrong received a cut between his eyes which could have taken one of his eyes, if the cut was an inch away in either direction.
 As for Joe Sills, he was reportedly kneed by a Boston player and unable to play for an entire week.
-After Leo Hughes had lost his eye against the Hornets, the USAHA's president stated that "Hockey, you know, is not a parlour game."
+After Leo Hughes had lost his eye against the Hornets, USAHA president William S. Haddock stated that "Hockey, you know, is not a parlour game."